 Support CPA Families

 The COVID-19 global pandemic has changed many aspects of daily life for all of us.
 We are all making sacrifices and coping with the continuously changing situation in which we find ourselves.
 For many students and families from Community of Peace Academy, the cancellation of school comes with another very scary change–limited access to nutritious food.
 As you may be aware, CPA has what we call our Angel Fund–money given by donors to assist our students in times of financial crisis.
-Right now, we are collecting donations for our Angel Fund that we can use to help provide nutrition support for our students and their families who are struggling with food shortages.
+Right now, we are collecting donations for our Angel Fund that we can use to help provide nutrition support and other basic necessities for our students and their families who are struggling at this time.
 If you would like to make a contribution to CPA’s Angel Fund, you can do so through our donation page.
-Additionally, please spreading the word to people in your life who may be looking for a way to help others during this global crisis.
-We thank you for your support in helping our students and their families have the nutritious food they need.
+Additionally, please spread the word to people in your life who may be looking for a way to help others during this global crisis.
+We thank you for your support in helping our students and their families during this difficult time.
 Donate Now!

 Distance Learning Plan